reactivesw/DevProc/PublishProcess.md

 `after_script`  push the docker image to our docker hub.

-`after_success` trigger the codecov to check our code coverage, and out a detail report.` 76aa4e85-79ee-4528-8161-b0120af54a59` this is the project token on codecov.io
+`after_success` trigger the codecov to check our code coverage, and output a detail report.
+` 76aa4e85-79ee-4528-8161-b0120af54a59`  is the project token on codecov.io

 #### codecov
-Add file `codecov.yml` to the root of your project. and add content:
+Add file `codecov.yml` to the root of your project and add content:
 ```
 codecov:
   notify: